-It’s fair to say that the more you spend, the better components you’ll buy and the less maintenance your bike will need.
-However, it’s always a good idea to shop around as prices and quality do vary.
+The more you invest in your bike, the better quality components you’ll buy and the less maintenance it’s likely to need; but it’s worth shopping around as prices and quality do vary.